thalfeust/dotfiles/README.md

 It is used to deploy the development environment into the localhost machine.

+### Sensitive Data

+To facilitate deployment, this repository contains a vault with sensitive data, such as the password, etc. See dedicated documentation page.

+> Currently, the vault only contains the sudo password, which is used when `become` is set to `true`.

 ## Windows Terminal specification

 Windows Terminal `AtlasEngine` incorrectly renders some NerdFonts glyphs ([Github issue](https://github.com/microsoft/terminal/issues/14022)).